Part 1 in a series of tutorials on value investing, the mispriced markets way.

 It’s All About The Price You Pay

-So I’m buying whole companies and I’m buying them for the long-term.
-(Or at least, that’s the mental framework I use.)
-The next crucial question is: what price should I pay for these companies?
 I typically run a small, concentrated portfolio of a dozen or so stocks.
 Apart from my house, my entire net worth is tied up in this handful of companies.
 Given this, the price I’m paying for these businesses becomes crucially important.
 Overpaying for even a few of these holdings can put a significant dent in my long-term results.

 Great Companies Don’t Always Make Great Investments

-This is the key concept that many investors miss.
-They find great companies and think that will make them great investments, but it doesn’t.
-The two are very different things.
-Imagine if you were buying a business outright.
-Imagine you had spent months kicking the tires of various businesses and finally found one that you really liked, with lots of long-term potential.
+You spend months kicking the tires of various businesses and finally find one that you like.
 Would you then go to the owner and say “I love your business and I’d like to buy it.
 Here’s a blank cheque.
 Just write whatever you feel like on there.”?
 Of course not!
 And yet, this is exactly how many investors approach the market.
-They find a company they like and they buy the stock without any consideration of whether the price they are paying is proportionate to the company they are buying.
+They find a company they like or that their broker recommended or that they read an article about and they buy the stock without any consideration of whether the price they are paying is proportionate to the company they are buying.

 The value discount is the secret sauce; that is what drives superior returns.
 Most stocks are not heavily discounted.
-After running all the numbers, you’ll usually come to the conclusion that the company you’re looking at is at least within spitting distance of fairly priced.
+After running all the numbers, you’ll usually come to the conclusion that the company you’re looking at is priced fairly, more or less.
 The market is not perfectly efficient by any means.
 It does make mistakes.
-But the collected wisdom of thousands of investors all acting independently does a reasonably good job of keeping stock prices relatively coherent.
-If you look long and hard enough, though, you can occasionally find stocks that have been mispriced by the market and whose share prices have drifted far enough away from their fair value to offer you the chance to make those market beating returns you’ve been looking for.
+But the collected wisdom of thousands of investors, all acting independently, does a reasonably good job at keeping stock prices relatively coherent.